 Angelini Osteria is two different restaurants – a bustling, noisy place with great food at dinner and a more sedate, relaxed place with great food for lunch.
 It’s my favorite lunch spot in L.A. and has been since I was introduced to it by the late Los Angeles Times food writer David Shaw.

-In two recent visits I had a beet and arugula salad that was tops, veal liver with mashed potatoes and asparagus, canolis filled with ricotta cheese, marinated baby artichokes, and halibut with tomatoes in olive oil.
+For dinner, In two recent visits I had a beet and arugula salad that was tops, veal liver with mashed potatoes and asparagus, canolis filled with ricotta cheese, marinated baby artichokes, and halibut with tomatoes in olive oil.
 Jennifer swooned over her beef cheeks and loved her roasted sweet Italian sausage with canilli beans appetizer.
 A dinner companion had a wonderful veal and beef lasagna and a lunch partner had a terrific lobster risotto.